Research Misconduct

 - Factual Findings are Conclusive.
 The factual findings of the Investigation Committee shall be conclusive and binding on any later University proceeding convened for other purposes (e.g., grievances to the Faculty Board of Review relating to sanctions imposed).

-- The respondent continues or renews any incident of alleged research misconduct that occurred before the 6-year limitation through the citation, republication, or other use for the potential benefit of the respondent of the research record that is alleged to have been fabricated, falsified, or plagiarized; or
+- The respondent continues or renews any incident of alleged research misconduct that occurred before the 6six-year limitation through the citationuse of, republication of, or other use for citation to the potential benefit of the respondentportion(s) of the research record that is alleged to have been fabricated, falsified, or plagiarized; or

-- The DO, following consultation with ORI, determines that the alleged misconduct could reasonably have a substantial adverse effect on the health or safety of the public.
+- The DO or RIO, following consultation with ORI if the research is PHS-funded, determines that the alleged misconduct could reasonably would possibly have a substantial adverse effect on the health or safety of the public.

 Reason for Policy

 Research rests on a foundation of intellectual honesty.
-Scholars must be able to trust their peers, students must be able to trust their teachers, and both sponsors and the public must be able to trust the integrity of the results of research performed in institutions of higher education.
-The integrity of research is the subject of widely shared professional norms and legal requirements that place specific obligations on the University and all members of the University community.
+Scholars must be able to trust their peers, students must be able to trust their teachersmentors, and both sponsors and the public must be able to trust the integrity of the results of research performed in institutions of higher education.
+The integrity of research is the subject of widely shared professional norms and regulatory requirements (see Scope) that place specific obligations on the University and all members of the University community.
+Indiana University is committed to fostering a research environment that promotes research integrity and the responsible conduct of research, discourages research misconduct, and deals promptly with allegations or evidence of possible research misconduct. professional norms and legal requirements that place specific obligations on the University and all members of the University community.

 This document sets forth Indiana University’s policy and procedures concerning research misconduct.
 It is intended to ensure impartial and accurate adjudication of allegations of research misconduct that respects the legitimate interests of all parties, enhances professional and public trust, and ensures compliance with professional norms and applicable legal requirements.